Dow agrees to $77M environmental settlement in Michigan

-TRAVERSE CITY, MI.
-(AP) -- Dow Chemical Co. has agreed to spend $77 million on environmental restoration projects to compensate for pollution by its plant in Midland, Michigan.
+TRAVERSE CITY, MI (AP) Dow Chemical Co. and government officials have reached an estimated $77 million settlement to compensate for pollution by its plant in Midland, Michigan.

 The Dow plant released dioxins and other hazardous substances into rivers and their watersheds for decades after opening in 1897.